aishafb60/holbertonschool-shell/basics/README.md

-# 2-bring_me_home Script
+# 3-listfiles Script

-This script changes the current working directory to the user's home directory.
+This script displays the current directory contents in a long format.